 - Information and Communication Technology (ICT)

 ICT is integrated into other areas of the curriculum, as technology is used to enhance learning as well as a research facility.
-Personal Social and Health Education is also integrated within the other areas of the curriculum.

 Secondary – Key Stage 3